sap-tutorials/Tutorials/tutorials/cp-integration-create-basic-flow/cp-integration-create-basic-flow.md

 ---
 title: Create a Basic Flow with a SOAP Endpoint
-description: This tutorial shows how to create a basic integration flow with a SOAP endpoint in SAP Cloud Platform Integration
+description: Create a basic integration flow with a SOAP endpoint in SAP Cloud Platform Integration.
 time: 20
 auto_validation: true
 tags: [ tutorial>beginner, products>sap-cloud-platform]